aireilly/openshift-mkdocs/docs/scalability_and_performance/managing-bare-metal-hosts.md

 -   [Adding compute machines to bare metal](../machine_management/user_infra/adding-bare-metal-compute-user-infra/#adding-bare-metal-compute-user-infra)

-### Adding a bare metal host to the cluster using the web console
+### Adding a bare metal host to the cluster using the web console {#adding-bare-metal-host-to-cluster-using-web-console_managing-bare-metal-hosts}

 You can add bare metal hosts to the cluster in the web console.